boromir674/cookiecutter-python-package/docs/contents/35_development/gitops-multi-topics-cheatsheet.md

-# Publish My Branch - Cheatsheet
+# Board Train and Release - Cheatsheet

 **Requires:**
 - GITHUB **Auto Merge** is ON, for Repo